KungFuProgrammer111/LBA2/README.md

 0006: Wait some seconds

-0007: Race one round, dont touch him, stay close behind
+0007: Race one round, dont touch him, stay close behind - if says 'lost' - reload and try again

 0008: Wait some seconds and go through the dialogue